 Price

-- Hard hat to protect against falling debris and branches.
+Hard hats protect against falling debris and branches.

 Can I Use a Pole Saw to Trim Hedges?

-You can also get an extension pole for your hedge trimmer.
-If you want to save money, you can use the pole saw, but you should expect a less neat finish.
+It is also possible to get hedge trimmers that can be mounted on poles.
+If you want to save money, you can use your pole saw, but you are less likely to achieve a neat finish.

 Are Battery Powered Pole Saws Any Good?